Section 04

-Acquisitions are the dollar-densest deal type: 9.2% of the count, 20.4% of the dollars in FY25.
-Median $715K against $157K for existing-business loans.
-The industries winning those dollars aren’t the ones on X. Specialty Trades booked more acquisition loans in FY25 than Restaurants.
-Acquisitions in the cluster grew 56% in four years.
+Acquisitions are the dollar-densest deal type in SBA 7(a) lending.
+In FY25 they were 9.2% of the count and 20.4% of the dollars, with a median loan size of $715K against $157K for existing-business loans.
+The largest dollar-flow industries are not always the most-discussed categories.
+Specialty Trades booked more acquisition loans in FY25 than Restaurants, and acquisitions in that cluster grew 56% over the four-year window.

 | Deal type | Loans | Dollars | Avg loan | Median | Share (count) |